 John and his wife have two young children and are long-time residents of the Rogue Valley.
 When not working or volunteering he loves gardening, old Volvos, hiking, fly fishing and spending time with his family.

 Penny taught kindergarten, fourth and fifth grades for 34 years, 33 of those years at Wilson School in Medford.
 She chaired the Wilson Site Council, designed Outdoor Education programs, directed the Student Council and planned school-wide activities and assemblies.
 Upon retirement, Penny enlisted the generosity of colleagues, friends and family to establish the Wilson School Scholarship to benefit former Wilson students seeking higher education.
-She remains active at Wilson as a frequent substitute teacher.
+She continued as an active Wilson substitute teacher until spending time with her grandson took precedence!

 A 1976 graduate of Whittier College, Penny moved to the Rogue Valley the same year.
-She and her husband, Kevin, are thankful for the family life they each enjoyed as children and for the close relationships they have with their two grown daughters.
-The Family Nurturing Center is wonderful place to “strengthen families so that children can live safely and develop fully in their parents’ care.”
+She and her husband, Kevin, are thankful for the family life they each enjoyed as children, for the blessings of raising two daughters and for newfound joys as the elder generation!
+The Family Nurturing Center is a welcoming, supportive place to “strengthen families so that children can live safely and develop fully in their parents’ care.”
 It is a privilege to be a part of such an endeavor.

 Lee Murdoch joined the Family Nurturing Center Board in 2010.